M-o-a-T/moat-old/doc/hacking.rst

 Write a couple of testcases which exercise your code.
 It's not difficult and *will* save time and frustration.
 Trust me on this.

+Manual debugging is somewhat difficult because MoaT protects itself by a number of timeouts. dissecting a broken data structure doesn't get any easier if you're forced to run the main loop every five seconds.
+Thus, you can set the environment variable ``MOAT_DEBUG_TIMEOUT`` to the number of seconds you need for a debugging session.
+This causes all destructive timeouts to last at least that long.

 Etcd is authoritative
 ---------------------